 The troupe of burlesque performers and circus artists was always in need of replacements, repairs, embellishments and innovations.
 Doyle and Morris, the founders of Les Enfants, were originally from their small town, which was how they'd gotten involved with Llewellyn in the first place.
 Llewellyn refused to travel, but they refused to allow anyone but Llewellyn to design and create the masks around which they designed their entire performances.

 Gwenllian was an avid fan of the troupe so she would often join in the shows and preparations.
 She could be found arm wrestling with Derek, the knife specialist, or practising steps with the dancers.
 She sometime helped with the few animals or lent a hand at the ticket sales.
-Yet, she did not understand the mystique of the dark side of Les Enfants, or so he thought.
+Yet, she did not really see the mystique of the dark side of Les Enfants, or so Rhys felt.

 "Boy, what are you doing in here?"

 Rhys smiled at his employer.
 "Sorting out our mess boss, I was sorting out our mess.
 It was getting dangerous to move around in here."